dmtrumble/blog/_posts/2016-8-15-Plecnik-Mausoleum.md

 ![orginal sketch][img-1]

-In a reinterpretation of the tholos typology, the exterior recalls the sturdy and understated vernacular structures typical of pastoral Slovene villages like Vrba, Prešeren’s hometown.
+In a reinterpretation of the classical tholos typology, the exterior recalls the sturdy and understated vernacular structures typical of pastoral Slovene villages like Vrba, Prešeren’s hometown.
 The elegantly refined inner sanctuary creates an environment for contemplative mourning.
 This juxtaposition of scale, character, and geometry between inside and out, particularly in the processional context of a mausoleum, represents both the transformation of the Slovenian culture from subjugation to independence, and the life of the heroic, but troubled, poet.

 To study the composition in three dimensions, and with the aim of bringing more attention to this underappreciated masterpiece, I built a digital model from the original sketch. **[View it in your browser here,][lnk-2]** or **[download the .3dm file.][lnk-1]**